noahehall/theBookOfNoah/0current/architectural thinking/modeling/modeling.md

 #### component diagrams

-- model systems in terms of autonomouse reusable units that are rewired togethered to form a system
+- model systems in terms of autonomous, reusable units that are wired togethered to form a system
 - based on CBD
 - key elements
   - Component: self contained unit with a stable interface that can be replaced at design/runtime by a component that offers equivalent functionality